 Is permanent residency better than citizenship?

-Choosing between permanent residency and citizenship depends on personal circumstances, goals, and preferences.
+When deciding between permanent residency and citizenship, consider personal circumstances, goals, and preferences.
 Permanent residency offers limited rights, so it’s important to consider factors like long-term plans, mobility, desired privileges, and commitment to a country.

 Does permanent residency mean citizenship?